Do you grind your teeth in your sleep?

+Or you may try listening to a free hypnotherapy recording.
 I recommend a video on YouTube, Sleep Hypnosis for Jaw Relaxation and Teeth Grinding (Bruxism / TMJ / TMD.
-It’s by Michael Sealey, a professional hypnotherapist who has 1.5 million followers on YouTube and speaks with a lovely English accent.
+It’s by Michael Sealey, a professional hypnotherapist who has over 1.5 million followers on YouTube and speaks with a lovely British accent.

 (If you’d like to save 30% on supplements, create a Wellevate account (no charge) and look at my protocol for sleep bruxism.)

-You might even try all three methods: meditation, the hypnosis video at bedtime, and supplementing with tyrosine.
+You might even try all three methods: meditation, the hypnosis video, and consumng more tyrosine.